Gait-Fitz/ProjectMarch/ros2/src/gaits/march_goniometric_ik_solver/README.md

 \end{align}
 ```

 Finally, we can isolate $`\theta_L`$ in one of the two equations of (7).
-This is a very complex operation, which took Sympy more than 5 minutes on a fast laptop.
-In the end it will find two solutions, independent of the used expression for $`z`$:
+This is a very complex operation, which took Sympy more than 5 minutes per result on a fast laptop.
+In the end it will find two unique solutions, independent of the used expression for $`z`$:

 <details>
 <summary>